2100hq/2100-server/README.md

 Just slightly less friction for adding new envs.

 ```
-  service=2100
+  service=2100     //internal name of service to run
   rethink.db=2100  //set your database name
+  socket.port=9312 //set the public socket api port

   txTickRate=1000 //set your block speed for processing transactions
   mintingTickRate=15000  //set your minting tick rate for generating staking rewards
-  socket.port=9312 //set the public socket api port
+  confirmations=20 //confirmations before accepting deposit

+  ethers.provider.type=JsonRpcProvider
+  ethers.provider.url= //provider url
+  ethers.provider.network=homestead //or ropstein, etc

+  defaultStartBlock=8182562  //optional
+  primaryToken=DAI  //symbol for default staking token
 ```

 ## Directories
 General directory structure of project as of now.
+This may get out of date quickly as we iterate.

 - test - high level e2e tests if any
 - scripts - misc files for anything